OfficeDev/office-js-docs-pr/docs/quickstarts/word-quickstart-vs.md

 ---
 title: Build your first Word task pane add-in with Visual Studio
-description: Learn how to build a simple Word task pane add-in by using the Office JavaScript API. ms.date: 08/20/2024 ms.service: word ms.localizationpriority: high
+description: Learn how to build a simple Word task pane add-in by using the Office JavaScript API and a Visual Studio template. ms.date: 08/20/2024 ms.service: word ms.localizationpriority: high